illyamarkov/dd/README.md

 # dd
 A website I also have hidden somewhere here!
 This one is really tough to find...
-On a side note, I have been inactive, but that is only because I stopped working with open source.
+On a side note, I have been inactive, but that is only because I stopped working with open source (Well, not permanently, just worked on some personal projects briefly).